Letters from Lodi

 "I also think it's important that in every book there's a little piece of me.
 I find a way to fit myself in the stories, especially where it means something to the characters.
 I write because long before I joined the Lodi Police Department I dreamed of being a writer.
 I think Clive was attracted to me as a co-writer because half of the Sam and Remi team is a woman, and he wanted to get that perspective.

 "It didn't hurt that I had 28 years of law enforcement experience to back up my writing.
-But I only became a police officer because I was the type of girl that if someone told me I can't do something, I'm going to do it.
+But I only became a police officer because I was the type of girl who if someone told me I couldn't do something, I was going to do it.
 I signed up to join the Lodi Police Department at a time when I was living in Stockton, working as a bookkeeper at a hardware store and a cashier at an ice skating rink.
 I was also pretty serious about ice skating — as a child I dreamed about being in the Olympics — and being a skater was what helped me pass the physical requirements for making the police department, which were pretty rigorous.

 "As a matter of fact, the Lodi Police Department lost the postcard notifying me of the acceptance of my application.
 I got a call from the secretary to the Lodi Chief of Police who told me they had just found the card stuck behind some shelves.
 The bad news, though, was that the oral examinations were finishing up in 15 minutes, and if I wanted to join the department I had to get there fast.
 I was at work in Stockton at the time, but I told her, 'I'm just 15 minutes away.'
 I got there on time, but you have to imagine a 21-year-old girl showing up, among all the male applicants who were dressed up in suits and ties, and I was in my warehouse work clothes — bright red jeans, tennis shoes, and blue and white striped shirt.